 “No right is held more sacred, or is more carefully guarded, by the common law than the right of every individual to the possession and control of his own person, free from all restraint or interference of others, unless by clear and unquestionable authority of law.”
 See Union Pac.
 R. Co. v Botsford, 141 US 250, 251 (1891).

-According to General Municipal Law (GML) § 50-e, the timely filing of a notice of claim is a statutory precondition to the initiation of personal injury suits against a municipality.
+New York General Municipal Law (GML) § 50-e, requires the timely filing of a notice of claim as a statutory precondition to the initiation of personal injury suits against a municipality.
 See O’Brien v City of Syracuse, 54 NY2d 353, 358 (1981).

-If your civil rights have been violated by the government call immediately because the law limits the time you must file a notice of claim.
-Call Bronx police brutality lawyer Bryan Hutchinson for a free consultation at (718) 671-0900.
+If your civil rights have been violated by New York police misconduct call immediately because the law limits the time you must file a notice of claim.
+Call New York police brutality lawyer Bryan Hutchinson for a free consultation at (718) 671-0900.

-Are You The Victim of an Illegal Motor Vehicle Stop and Search?
+Are You The Victim of an Illegal New York State Motor Vehicle Stop and Search?

 The United States Supreme Court in the case of United States v Mendenhall, list the following as “[e]xamples of circumstances that might indicate a seizure, even where the person did not attempt to leave, would be the threatening presence of several officers, the display of a weapon by an officer, some physical touching of the person of the citizen, or the use of language or tone of voice indicating that compliance with the officer’s request might be compelled.”
 See United States v Mendenhall, 446 US 546 (1980).